Jana-Marie/Enlightened-Otter/HW/README.md

 - [ ] HW
 	- [ ] Add bootstrap diodes to start the gate drivers
+	- [ ] Increase Gate resistor to at least 56 Ohm and maybe add gate capacitor
 	- [x] Move 18650 clips to fit battery
 	- dont fit the battery, move by 1-2mm
 	- [x] Add pullup to NTC (LED)